sjfoz1019/307backend/README.md

 - *url*
 - *imagePath*
 #### PUT
 Updates ad with fields received in request body.
-Required fields same as **POST /campaign/{campID}/ads**
+Requires at least one of the fields listed in **POST /campaign/{campID}/ads**
 #### DELETE
 Deletes the specified ad.